chenzhutian/hexo-all-minifier/README.md

 - **enable** - Enable the Js concator.
 Defaults to `false`.
 - **bundle_path** - The output path of the bundle script.
 - **include** - Include files.
 With default setting, the concator will extract the local scripts which exist in all html pages and then concat them as a bundle script.
 If you want to concat scripts which exist in some html pages, you can manully add them in the `include` option.
 Glob is support.
-- **exclude** - Exclude files.
-The same as above.
-If you do not want to concat scripts which exist in all html pages, you can manully add them in the `exclude` option.
-Glob is support.

 ``` yaml
 html_minifier: